Quansight/Quansight-website/apps/labs/posts/lib_sf_error_state.md

 `sf_error_state.h`.

 The following block uses what is known as conditional compilation.
 In this case we're letting C++ compilers know that the code within the `extern "C"` block should be linked as C code [^10].
-This allows the functions below to be used in either C or C++ code.
+This allows the functions in the block to be called in C and C++ code.

 ```c
 #ifdef __cplusplus